confident-ai/deepeval/docs/docs/measuring_llm_performance/answer_relevancy.md

 ## How It is Measured

 Answer relevancy is measured using DL models that are trained off MS-Marco dataset (which is a search engine dataset).
+The method to measure relevancy is that it encodes a query and an answer and then gets the cosine similarity between the 2.
+The vector space has been trained off query-answer datasets that is trained off relevant questions and answers.